 The term Image may refer to a single picture, a picture in a numbered sequence of images, or a frame of a movie clip.
 The Compositor processes one image at a time, no matter what kind of input you provide.

 To process your image, you use nodes to import the image into Blender, change it, optionally merge it with other images, and finally, save it.

-To activate nodes for compositing, click the Use Nodes checkbox (see Properties).
+Access the Compositor and activate nodes for compositing by clicking the Use Nodes checkbox in the header (see Введение).

 You now have your first node setup, from here you can add and connect many types of Compositing Nodes, in a sort of map layout, to your heart’s content (or physical memory constraints, whichever comes first).

-Nodes and node concepts are explained in more detail in the Node Editor.
+Nodes and node concepts are explained in more detail in the Nodes reference.

 You can do just about anything with images using nodes.

 Raw footage from a foreground actor in front of a blue screen, or a rendered object doing something, can be layered on top of a background.
 Composite both together, and you have composited footage.

 You can change the mood of an image: